The HistoryAccess.com Interviews:

 A. Oh yes, he’s very posh.
 But we didn’t take it to John Hawkesworth.
 He was hired by the TV studio.
 I took the idea to a producer that I had worked with, John Whitney, a very interesting man.
 I had done a television series with him called “The Informer” and I’d liked him and I thought he was a good producer.

-Q. Was the Jean Marsh/John Hawkesworth dynamic a creative source for the show?
+Q. Was the Jean Marsh/John Hawkesworth nexus a creative source for the show?

 Q. Could you tell the brief version of your life story?
-With, perhaps, special reference to your fascination with the English class system?
+With, perhaps, special reference to the English class system?

 My mother was quite beautiful, and a very good singer, but had no chance to ever do anything with it.
 Her name is Emma.
 Emma Susannah Nightingale.
 Isn’t that nice?
 My father was a very bright, very odd, very interesting man.
 He was an extremist.
 He was a really left-wing Socialist.
 He believed in health foods, natural foods, long before anybody else did.
 He was an atheist.
 He was everything you could possibly think of that was extreme.
 He was also very funny.
 I think, had he not been working class, had he not gone to work the minute he left school, he might have been a writer.
 He, too, was very musical.
 His name was John Charles Henry Marsh.